rtbrick/bngblaster/docs/intro.md

 * *QoS:* define and analyze traffic streams
 * *Automation:* the BNG Blaster Controller provides an automation friendly REST API and robot keywords

-Please send a mail to bngblaster@rtbrick.com if you are interested to get access to the BNG Blaster Controller!
+**Info:** _The BNG Blaster Controller is not yet published but you can send a mail to bngblaster@rtbrick.com if you are interested to get early access!_

 ```
 $ bngblaster --help